Malaga 0-2 Real Madrid

 Corner, Málaga.
 Conceded by Raphael Varane.

 Attempt saved.
-Gonzalo Castro (Málaga) left footed shot from the left side of the box is saved in the bottom left corner.
+Gonzalo Castro (Málaga) left footed shot from the left side of the box is saved in the centre of the goal.
 Assisted by Pablo Fornals.

 Attempt missed.
 Marcelo (Real Madrid) left footed shot from the left side of the box is too high following a corner.